aosabook/500lines/pedometer/chapter.md

 # The Pipeline

-Our solution takes data from an accelerometer as input, applies our signal processing solution, and returns as output the number of steps taken, the distance traveled, and the elapsed time.
+Our system takes, as input, data from an accelerometer along with information on the user taking the walk (gender, stride, etc.) and information on the trial walk itself (sampling rate, actual steps taken, etc.).
+Given the input, our signal processing solution is applied, and our system returns as output the number of steps calculated, the delta between the actual steps and calculated steps, the distance traveled, and the elapsed time.
 The entire process from input to output can be viewed as a pipeline.

 ![](chapter-figures/pipeline.png)\